Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Sentiment Analysis

 \section{Sentiment Analysis}

-Taking note of how many Reddit users pushed for their fellow QAnon adherents to follow them on Voat, and from how Voat users urged their fellow ``patriots'' to join them on Poal (or other alternatives), we perform sentiment analysis to understand the sentiment of Reddit and Voat users towards the suggested alternative platforms.
-We decide to use sentiment analysis for this part of our study since users discussing alternatives is a similar concept to users rating products, on which sentiment detection performs well~\cite{kumar2019fusion}.
+Taking note of how many Reddit users urged their fellow QAnon adherents to follow them on Voat, and from how Voat users urged their fellow ``patriots'' to join them on Poal (or other alternatives), we perform sentiment analysis to understand the sentiment of Reddit and Voat users towards the suggested alternative platforms.
+We use sentiment analysis for this analysis since users discussing alternatives is a similar concept to users rating products, on which sentiment detection performs well~\cite{kumar2019fusion}.

-To this end, we employ a pre-trained VADER sentiment detection model~\cite{hutto2014vader} to detect the sentiment of posts mentioning other social networks.
-The model takes as input a string and responds with four values. \emph{neg} indicates negative sentiment and ranges between $0$ to $+1$, with $0$ being the lowest indication of negative sentiment and $+1$ being the highest indication of negative sentiment.
-VADER returns the same range for \emph{pos}, which indicates positive sentiment, and \emph{neut}, which indicates neutrality.
-In addition to these three values, VADER also returns \emph{comp}, which stands for \emph{compound}.
-The \emph{compound} score is computed by summing the \emph{neut}, \emph{pos}, and \emph{neg} scores of each word in the lexicon of the string and then normalizes it to be within the range of $-1$ (extremely negative) and $+1$ (extremely positive).
-This value, \emph{compound}, is the one we rely on to determine whether a post has positive or negative sentiment.
+To this end, we employ a pre-trained VADER sentiment detection model~\cite{hutto2014vader}.
+The model takes as input a string and responds with four values. \emph{neg} indicates negative sentiment and ranges between $0$ to $+1$.
+VADER returns the same range for \emph{pos}, for positive sentiment, and \emph{neut}, which indicates neutrality.
+The model also returns \emph{comp}, which stands for \emph{compound}: a normalization between negative and positive sentiment.